projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 #.
 Your web browser should open the website `<http://127.0.0.1:5001/>`__
    automatically, or you may need to visit this website manually.
-   The ACRN configurator is supported on Chrome and Firefox.
+   The ACRN Configurator is supported on Chrome and Firefox.

 #.
 Click the **Import Board XML** button and browse to the board configuration
    file ``my_board.xml`` previously generated.
 When it is successfully